 Student Advisory Committee

 The student advisory committee will consist of the advisor together with at least two members of the graduate faculty.
 In addition, the graduate coordinator will serve as an ex officio member without the voting rights.
 The committee should be formed by the end of the first year via this form, and will meet with the student at least once each semester of the second year to get an overview of the student’s progress.

 The student should have his/her program plan which would include the courses to be taken as well as the thesis topic, ready for discussion and approval by the student advisory committee by the start of the first semester of the second year of study.
 Ideally, the thesis should be formatted in LaTeX.
 The LaTeX class package for UMaine theses is found here.
 A copy of the thesis will be provided to the graduate coordinator at least one week in advance of the date of the defense.
 The coordinator will make the thesis available to any member of the faculty for perusal prior to the defense.
 All public announcements relating to the thesis as well as the seminars will be made by the coordinator.

 Admission to the Program

 In addition to satisfactory performance of the candidate as an undergraduate, as evidenced by transcripts, letters of recommendation, and G.R.E. scores, the Department requires one semester of real analysis (equivalent to MAT 425) and one semester of abstract algebra (equivalent to MAT 463).
 Occasionally, students can be admitted with a deficiency in one of these areas if the deficiency is made up in the first year of graduate study.
 The minimum TOEFL score for admission for non-native English speakers is 80 (internet-based).
-The application process is described here.
 The due date for applications is typically mid January.
+Click here to apply.